Shanu30/Martine-clone/README.md

 <h3>About website</h3>
 Martine is a travel purpose website which can be used to books tickets for hotels and events.<br>

-We attempted to create a clone of Martine's website in this project.
-We were able to clone the front end with great precision and quality using our efforts and the technological stack that we had learned so far at the masai school.

 <a href="http://project-1-martine.vercel.app/"  >Click here for the live demo</a>
 <h3>Tech-stack used</h3>
 <p align="center">